jstapels/heirs-of-their-ways/campaign-notes/README.md

 ## Using These Notes

 ### For Adventure Planning
-1. Check `sessions/README.md` for plot threads and party status
+1. Check `journals/DM-Notes/README.md` for plot threads and party status
-2. Reference NPC files for existing characters
+2. Reference actor files in `actors/NPCs/` and `actors/PCs/` for existing characters
-3. Use `lore/aether-orbs.md` for artifact-related content
+3. Use `journals/Lore/aether-orbs.md` for artifact-related content
-4. Consider house connections in `locations/`
+4. Consider house connections in `journals/Locations/`

 ### For AI Assistance
 The notes are organized for easy AI consumption: